-Are you curious about what web hosting is, and all of the nitty gritty details you need to get started?
+Wondering what web hosting is.
+Or curious about all of the nitty-gritty details you need to get started?

 Web hosting is a service that enables you to publish your website on the internet.
 It’s one of the essential things you need to make a website and host it on the World Wide Web.